← HOME

 These papers cover theory fundamentals as well as a variety of topics, including entanglement and dark matter.

-This paper describes the core of the theory and provides necessary background for the rest of the papers.
+This paper describes the core of the theory and provides necessary background for the "Topics" papers below.

 C. Ellgen & G. Biehle